cakephp/docs/en/orm/validation.rst

         }
     }

 The available validation methods and rules come from the ``Validator`` class and are documented in the :ref:`creating-validators` section.

 .. note::

-    Validation objects are intended primarily for validating user input (i.e., forms and any other posted request data).
+    Validation objects are intended primarily for validating user input, i.e. forms and any other posted request data.

 Using A Different Validation Set